Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Redo-MsolProvisionContact.md

 ```

 ## DESCRIPTION
+The **Redo-MsolProvisionContact** cmdlet retries the provisioning of a contact object in Azure Active Directory when a previous attempt to create the contact object resulted in a validation error.

 ## PARAMETERS

 ### -ObjectId
-The ObjectId associated with the contact object to retry provisioning on.
+Specifies the unique object ID associated with the contact object on which to retry provisioning.

 ```yaml
 Type: Guid